William Patrick Ridge

 1007 W. Harrison Street

-I am an prehistoric archaeologist that is interested in the long-term socio-political changes that occurred in small-scale societies.
+I am a prehistoric archaeologist that is interested in the long-term socio-political changes that occurred in small-scale societies.
 I am also interested in how regional-wide processes like trade and exchange affect social organization at the local levels of society.
-My resarch focuses on the Copper Age (4500-2800 BCE) in the Great Hungarian Plain, specifically on settlements of the Bodrogkeresztúr culture period (4000-3500).
-I have also worked on the Körös Regional Archaeological Project (KRAP) and the Bronze Age Köros Off-Tell Archaeology Project (BAKOTA) in the region.
+My research focuses on the Copper Age (4500-2800 BCE) in the Great Hungarian Plain, specifically on settlements of the Bodrogkeresztúr culture period (4000-3500).
+I am currently directing the Copper Age Settlement Project (CASP) in Békés County, Hungary.
+Additionally, I have worked on the Körös Regional Archaeological Project (KRAP), Prehistoric Interactions on the Plain Project (PIPP), and the Bronze Age Körös Off-Tell Archaeology Project (BAKOTA), which are also conducting research in Eastern Hungary.
 I have previously worked in Greece, looking at the Final Neolithic period (4500-3200 BCE) in the Peloponnese.
-Here I was part of the Diros Project that conducted fieldwork at the Neolithic cave site of Alepotrepa in the Mani Peninsula.
+Here, I was part of the Diros Project that conducted fieldwork at the Neolithic cave site of Alepotrepa in the Mani Peninsula.
 As someone interested in regional-scale analysis, I incorporate methods such as GIS analysis and Social Network Analysis in my research.

 University of Illinois at Chicago, Chancellor's Graduate Research Award, 2018